open5e/open5e/source/monsters/monsters_a-z/D/devils/lemure.rst

-**Devil's Sight**: Magical darkness doesn't impede the lemure's darkvision. **Hellish Rejuvenation**: A lemure that dies in the Nine Hells comes back to life with all its hit points in 1d10 days unless it is killed by a good-aligned creature with a *bless* spell cast on that creature or its remains are sprinkled with holy water.
+**Devil's Sight**: Magical darkness doesn't impede the lemure's darkvision. **Hellish Rejuvenation**: A lemure that dies in the Nine Hells comes back to life with all its hit points in 1d10 days unless it is killed by a good-aligned creature with a :ref:`srd:bless` spell cast on that creature or its remains are sprinkled with holy water.

 Actions